 B) ‘Nursing Aid’

-Ošetřovné (‘nursing aid’) of 424 CZK per day is now available for a self-employed person enabled to work due to taking home care of a child up to the age of 13 affected by school closure.
+Ošetřovné (‘nursing aid’) of 400 CZK per day is available for a self-employed person unabled to work due to taking home care of a child younger than 10 or disabled person who is in quarantine or affected by school closure or social welfare facility.

 You can apply for the past days until the end of April through the form Žádost o dotaci z programu „OŠETŘOVNÉ“ pro OSVČ (to be filled out in Czech and printed as PDF and sent to the Ministry of Industry and Trade or electronically by your ‘data box’ – datová schránka).